 These lectures are designed to bring clergy and medical personnel together to discuss a common point of concern for all patients, families, and our society.
 For example, medical ethics issues and end-of-life concerns have to be addressed from both spiritual and clinical perspective.

-Video: Faith in Community Health
+Learn more about Faith Community Health

 Faith in Action Initiatives provides monetary scholarships to Baylor Scott & White employees going on international missions trips.
 We are very enthusiastic for our employees' participation on such experiences where they can utilize their skills for God’s glory in an international context.
 Such a trip can shape their lives for the good, strengthening their faith, increasing their cultural insight and making them a more competent medical professional as they work for Baylor Scott & White.